 - Ensure that all the necessary permits from the various ministries, local authorities and any other bodies that governs the operations, maintenance/construction and decommissioning activities on the farm remain valid.
-These include the water abstraction license, consumer installation certificate and a permit for environmental release of GM maize . - Ensure all appointed contractors and employees enter into an agreement, which includes the EMP.
+These include the water abstraction license, consumer installation certificate and permit for environmental release of GM maize. - Ensure all appointed contractors and employees enter into an agreement, which includes the EMP.
 Ensure that contractors, sub-contractors, employees and all personnel present on site understand the contents of the EMP. - Make provisions to have a Health, Safety and Environmental (HSE) Coordinator to implement the EMP and oversee occupational health and safety as well as general environmental related compliance. - Make provision for a community liaison officer to deal with complaints. - Have the following emergency plans, equipment and personnel on site, where reasonable, to deal with all potential emergencies: - EMP, risk management plan, emergency response plan and HSE manuals; - Adequate protection and indemnity insurance cover for incidents; - Procedures, equipment and materials required for emergencies (e.g. firefighting, first aid, etc.). - Establish and maintain a fund for future ecological restoration, specifically for instances of environmental damage caused during operations including pollution remediation where required.
 Should project activities cease completely, and future land-use will not involve agriculture, the funds should be utilised to remove all redundant infrastructure and waste. - Establish and/or maintain a reporting system to report on aspects of operations, maintenance/construction, and decommissioning as outlined in the EMP.
 Keep monitoring reports on file for bi-annual submission to MEFT in support of environmental clearance certificate renewal applications.
 This is a requirement by MEFT. - Appoint a specialist environmental consultant to update the environmental assessment and EMP and apply for renewal of the environmental clearance certificate prior to expiry.

-2.1.1 Revenue Generation in the Professional Sector
+2.1.2 Revenue Generation in the Professional Sector

-Consulting and professional services are engaged with for assistance in applications for new permits and renewal of existing permits such as borehole registrations, fuel storage and environmental clearance certificates.
-Such services may further be extended to pest control for operations, and accounting and legal services for administrative processes.
+Consulting and professional services are engaged with for assistance in applications for new permits and renewal for existing permits such as the water license, fuel storage and environmental clearance certificates.
+In addition, specialist irrigation systems, pumps and implements used by the agricultural project require specialist and professional services.
+Such services may further be extended to pest control for operations and accounting and legal services for administrative processes.
 All of these services are paid for and therefore the agricultural project contributes to revenue generation in the local and national sectors.
 In addition, during many of these processes, such as per the renewal of water licenses, information is generated which informs and facilitates planning of the Proponent as well as affected parties and governmental agencies.